The journey of Afrobeats isn’t complete without the storytellers, news makers/jouenalist; one of such is Sesan Adeniji.

 Documentation is key not just for the future generation to see but also in reporting, you can’t call yourself a journalist when you don’t understand stuff, one of the rules of journalism is getting your facts right before choosing to distort it, because when you get it right you wont need to distort it.
 It was not trendy when we started writing music magazine, people were calling me to give me different ideas on other things to write about but I wanted to do music, promote these young artistes, put them out, shoot pictures, let them look good, and look at where we are today – documentation is key to understanding where we are coming from and where we are going.

+We have actually come a long way, this generation, we should be proud of Afrobeats today, when me, D’banj and Don Jazzy went for MTV Awards, they did not give D’banj award in the major show, if we remember all those stuff we should be proud of what we have now.
 Now blacks in America are proud, at a point now you cannot stop, if you check part of the Afrobeats backstory, it wasn’t trendy for them to come to Nigeria because there was a lot of Ghanaian influence in London and Jamaican influence, we should be proud, now when you hear Afrobeats automatically you think Nigerian, but its not just Nigerian now, it’s Africa, people should not feel bad, I think the problem most African countries have is the first thought that comes to head when you think of Afrobeats is Nigeria, don’t hate the player, hate the game, it doesn’t matter, we own it, its our sound, if anybody jumps on it now, some rappers in South Africa are even doing more of music rap than Nigerians, there is a way we can learn from each other.
 I think Nigerian cinematographers learnt from South Africa and Ghana, we’ve taken a lot of stuff from them, they can also take from us, and if they cant take from us then am sorry.

 I think it’s major for the world to know where we are coming from and where we are going, because it’s still part of identification and selling our story to the world, I keep saying am privileged to come into the industry when we domesticated hip-hop, when it became major and we were selling to the world, I’m also happy to be there as a journalist at the time when we started winning outside Africa, because Afrobeats started winning in Nigeria, winning in terms of spread in Nigeria, then Ghana, and South Africa and when we dominate the world, I’m privileged to be a part of everywhere we went then and see how our artistes are winning.

-Right now I’m also privileged to be one of the journalists, that did the research and co-produced, co-direct one of the major Afrobeats story today, it’s a privilege for me because there is a lot of guys that also know stuff like I do out there.
+Right now I’m also privileged to be one of the journalists, that did the research and coproduced, co-direct one of the major Afrobeats story today, it’s a privilege for me because there is a lot of guys that also know stuff like I do out there.

-Let our artistes promote Afrobeats, talk about their producers, dancers, directors, let’s begin to spread.
-I like what they are doing now; some of our producers are also producing for international record companies.
 Let’s tell this story, let’s document, and with what we are doing here, this documentation is key for people to see our story.

 Journey of the beat is showing only on Showmax?

+Journey of the Beat is a Showmax production, executively produced by Obi Asika, who is one of the legends of this Afrobeats movement.
 Without Obi Asika we don’t have the story of Junior & Pretty, there is so many things he has contributed, some of the shows we used to see on Channel O then was being produced by him.

 For me, “Journey of the Beat” is the most compelling Afrobeats story, it is a complete Afrobeats story and it is showing exclusively on Showmax.